This article will discuss some of the best Malibu Hikes and some other experiences of Malibu.

 You can enjoy surfing and paddleboarding at different beaches in Malibu.
 And if you aren’t familiar with any water sports, many beaches provide private lessons where you can learn easily.

-But Malibu also offers one of its kind hiking trails near LA due to its Santa Monica mountains.
-As hiking has plentiful benefits on the mind and the body, Malibu’s hiking trails are ideal for some good exercise.
+But Malibu also offers one of its kind hiking trail near LA due to its Santa Monica mountains.
+As hiking has plentiful benefits on the mind and the body, Malibu’s best hiking trails are ideal for some good exercise.

 The mountains give a breathtaking view from the top, where you can see the incredible coastlines.
-The journey, while hiking, is filled with adventures and the pretty foliage of wildflowers surrounding you.
+The journey, while hiking on this hiking trail is filled with adventures and the pretty foliage of wildflowers surrounding you.

-Many of these trails have the ideal picnic spots, waterfalls, and lakes that can only be seen while embarking on Malibu hikes.
+Many of these trails like Corral Canyon Loop Trail have the ideal picnic spots, waterfalls, and lakes that can only be seen while embarking on Malibu hikes.

 Let us take a look at the hiking tips for Malibu hikes that are important to know:

-Here Are The Top 8 Malibu Hikes In The City That You Cannot miss:
+Top 8 amazing Malibu Hikes in The City

 Charmlee Wilderness Park is a 532-acre land surrounded by gorgeous scenery and has 8 miles of trails.
 Aside from having great hiking trails, the park is well-known for its cozy picnic areas.

-The park is fun to explore as it has many trails, offering the best experience of Malibu hikes.
+The park is fun to explore as it has many trails, offering the best experience of Malibu out and back trail.
 Other smaller trails lead to various points of the park.

 This is one of the easy trails and a favorite for many hikers.
-Following this trail, you will have the best views of the ocean.
+It ranges upto 2.6 miles at an elevation of 462 fts.
+It is also a part of Charmlee Wilderness Park.
+As the name suggests, following this trail, you will have some of the best views of the Pacific ocean.

 There are other small trails while hiking through the Ocean Overlook loop, which you can easily explore.